NimbleBeasts/NbGodotBoilerplate-Godot/README.md

 ## Signal Driven Events

 Before the 'Signal Driven Events' where included there was the idea of getting rid of get_parent() cascades.
 In a first approach we introduced the GameManager node which was linked in the Global.gd and therefore accessible from all nodes.
 As this became very intransparent, we've decided to utilize Godot Signals.
 To make them accessible globally, all (global) signals are defined in the Events.gd.
-Also providing a 'connect_signal' function to use it everywhere.
+Also providing a 'connect' function to use it everywhere.

 So why is it cool anyway?

 **Interacting with a node from multiple locations**

 So we all need an accoustic feedback for button clicks.
 If you have an ingame menu and also the main menu.
 You could put in both scenes an AudioStreamPlayer.
 But if you change something (pitch, volume, sound effect...) you will also have to adapt it in the other node or make a own scene for it.
 With Events.gd you can simply emit a signal to play the sound.

 **No get_parent() cascades**

 When the player needs to interact with the camera, e.g. scene transition, shake, .., you may have to find the camera first.
 E.g. get_parent().get_parent().get_node("Camera2D").
 If you add another node inbetween you will also have to adapt the cascade.
 Or you can just simply emit a signal like:

 ```